jagter/python-netbox/README.rst

 ============================

 python-netbox is a client for the Netbox (https://github.com/digitalocean/netbox) API.
 It's based on the APIv2 which is released since version 2.0.0.
-For now only the get/create/delete methods are implemented.
-The possibility to modify items will be implementend soon.

 The full documentation can be found here_.